-Or take for another instance the parable we just read from Matthew's gospel.
+You may recall that last week I was slightly grumpy about the way the way that politicians and the media continue to fuel a downward spiral in our society, drawing upon our natural tendency to see the worst instead of the best in situations.
+Examples abound of how people tend to focus on doom and gloom, glossing over any messages of promise and hope.
+This is true even for old and well-known writings.
+Take for instance the parable we just read from Matthew's gospel.
 Only two of the thirteen verses are complimentary to any of the participants.
 I suspect most of us when we are asked if we remember this story remember most clearly the five who had the door slammed in their faces.
 Good grief!
 No wonder people outside the church think of Christians as being somewhat negative, even grumpy.
-And the sad part is that buried in this parable is a positive, uplifting story of promise made good!
+And the sad part is that buried in this parable is a positive, uplifting story of a promise made good and a bright future revealed!

-For all that this parable has such a painful ending, the story starts innocently enough, with much anticipation of joy and excitement - who knew it would turn into an episode of "Rich Bride, Poor Bride"?!
+For all that this parable has such a painful ending (one of Matthew's favourite kinds!) the story starts innocently enough, with much anticipation of joy and excitement - who knew it would turn into an episode of "Rich Bride, Poor Bride"?!
 We can easily picture the ten young ladies, all dressed up in their bridesmaid dresses, clustered together and giggling excitedly.
 Nervous and filled with eager anticipation, they gather their lamps and head out to meet "Mr. Right", the groom.
-You can smell the flowers in the evening air, and see the light from their oil lamps bathing the stone walls with splashes of warm orange..
+You can smell the flowers in the evening air, and see the light from their oil lamps bathing the stone walls with splashes of warm orange.

 Now we're not told whether it was a bachelor party or a breakdown of the limo or one of those interminable photo sessions that caused the groom to be so late, but late he was.
-That's where starts to raise an eyebrow here, because it's usually the bride who is late.
-Perhaps even more strange, however, the bride isn't even mentioned here - only the ten bridesmaids - and it's the groom who's late.
+Here's where we might start to raise an eyebrow, because it's usually the bride who is late.
+Perhaps even stranger, however, the bride isn't even mentioned here - only the ten bridesmaids.
+In any event, it's the groom who's late.
 So late that the initial excitement has worn off, all the bridesmaids are dozing in the courtyard, and their lamps are flickering low.
 Finally at midnight, "Here he comes!", cries an anonymous voice.
 Someone was still awake, but we're left to speculate who that might be.
 Part of the groom's party, perhaps?
 A watchman on the wall?
 The kitchen staff trying to keep the rubber chicken warm?
 We can only guess.
 But the effect of that voice was clear enough.
 With a sudden rush, the bridesmaids burst into a flurry of activity.
 "Oh, just look at me, I'm a mess!
 I'm all rumpled like an old rag!
 Quick, give me a hand!"
 Adjustments to dresses, final touches to hair and makeup, and finally a last-minute trim of the wick to give the best light.
 But wait, the lamps are almost empty!
 "Who's got some oil?!"